CRYL/CRYL.github.io/_posts/2023-03-11-Far-from-any-sep-and-max-ent-states.md

   - entanglement
 ---

-We show that there is some entanglement witness that cannot witness any maximally entangled states.
+We show that there is some entangled states that are far from any separable and maximally entangled states.
+As a consequence, there exists entanglement witness that cannot witness any maximally entangled states.
 At the first sight it seems to be the
 opposite: the maximally entangled states contains the 'most' entanglement in some sense, so at least one of them should be detected